bradleysigma/tirules/questions.md

 ## The Fracture
 - Are frontier tokens placed in The Fracture when it enters play?
 - What about when the Empyrean hero is purged?
+- Can abilities interact with systems in The Fracture before it enters play (L1Z1X hero, Yin hero, _Creuss IFF_, etc.)?
 - Say the Nekro player is placing ingress tokens.
 One system contains planets with a red and yellow technology specialty, and another system contains a planet with a yellow technology specialty.
 There are no other technology specialties of these colours.
 Can the Nekro player place an ingress token in the first system for its yellow skip, and then place no token for the red skips?
 - Can _Nano-Forge_ and/or _Terraform_ be attached to planets in The Fracture (and all that leads to)?
 - Can systems (with and/or without planets) in The Fracture be _Nova Seed_'d?